 So in summary, fish employ different egg-laying strategies.
 Singly laid eggs allow more scattering and coverage.

-Grouped eggs in clutches or strands concentrate the eggs for easier care and protection by the parents.
+Grouping eggs in clutches or strands concentrates the eggs for easier care and protection by the parents.
 The grouping helps maximize the chances of survival.

 Development